gregdardis/NameSurfer-CS106A/README.md

-Project from Stanford's CS106A class, made using Eclipse.
+**Project from Stanford's CS106A class, made using Eclipse.**

-# To run on command line:
+# To run from command line:

 ## Windows:
 Compile: javac -cp ".;acm.jar" *.java